alikerr/grex-docs/content/english/running-jobs/batch-jobs.md

 sbatch [+some options] myfile.slurm
 {{< /highlight >}}

-Some options like __-\-partition=compute__ could be invoked at submission time.
+Some options like __-\-partition=skylake__ could be invoked at submission time.

 Refer to the official SLURM [documentation](https://slurm.schedmd.com/documentation.html) and/or **man sbatch** for the available options.
 Below we provide examples for typical cases of SLURM jobs.

 ## Serial jobs
 ---

 The simplest kind of job is a serial job when one compute process runs in a sequential fashion.
 Naturally, such job can utilize only a single CPU core: even large parallel supercomputers as a rule do not parallelize binary codes automatically.
 So, the CPU request for a serial job is always 1, which is the default;  the other resources can be wall time and memory.
-SLURM has two ways of specifying the later: memory per core (__-\-mem-per-cpu=__) and total memory per node (__-\-mem=__).
+SLURM has two ways of specifying the memory: memory per core (__-\-mem-per-cpu=__) and total memory per node (__-\-mem=__).
 It is more logical to use per-core memory always; except in case of the whole-node jobs when special value __-\-mem=0__ gives all the available memory for the allocated node.
 An example script (for 1 CPU, wall time of 30 minutes and a memory of 2500M) is provided below.

 {{< collapsible title="Script template for serial job" >}}
 {{< snippet